 3 Crossroad Decisions That Changed My Life

-Looking back, there were 3 key decisions that changed my life and meant I could quit my 9 to 5.
+Looking back, there were 3 key decisions that changed my life and meant I could quit my job.

-There’s nothing special about them, and anybody could do the same.
+There’s nothing special about them, and you could do the same.

 Here are the crossroad decisions that led to freedom.

 Disclosure: Based on personal opinion, not to be taken as advice.
 Seek a professional if required.